Mahjong Etiquette and Superstitions Every Player Should Know

 Q: What is mahjong etiquette?

-A: Mahjong etiquette refers to the social rules and courteous behaviours players follow during a game.
+A: Mahjong etiquette refers to the social rules and courteous behaviors players follow during a game of mahjong.
 These include how to handle tiles respectfully, appropriate table conversation, when to speak or stay quiet, and general conduct toward opponents and hosts.
 Good etiquette helps ensure enjoyable and respectful play.

 Q: Why is etiquette important in mahjong?